chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_prerequisites.md

 ./chef-automate config patch configs/automate.toml
 ```

-Back-up the configurations once the cluster has been deployed.
+Take a back-up of the configurations once the cluster has been deployed.

 {{< note >}} **IAM Role:** Assign the IAM Role to the all the OpenSearch instances in the cluster created above. {{< /note >}}

 ### File System(EFS) Configuration for backup

-To backup on share file system for AWS, follow the steps given below:
+To backup on the share file system for AWS, follow the steps given below:

 - Create the **EFS** over AWS.
 - Mount the creating EFS using **DNS** or **IP**.